Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Introduction

-Overall, both therapists and patients expressed the potential benefits of our system that assists them to have more systematic management and improve their self-efficacy and motivation.
-In addition, the findings revealed several practical concerns on using an artificial intelligence (AI) and robotic coach: probable difficulty with the interaction for people with cognitive impairment, diversified ways to interact with a system, strategies to manage system failures, portability, and cost-efficiency.
+Overall, both therapists and patients expressed the potential benefits of our system to support more systematic management of self-paced rehabilitation and improve the self-efficacy and motivation of post-stroke survivors.
+In addition, the findings revealed several practical concerns on using an AI and robotic coach: probable difficulty with the interaction for people with cognitive impairment, diversified ways to interact with a system, strategies to manage system failures, portability, and cost-efficiency.
 While addressing these concerns in the near future is challenging, we discuss the importance of early involvement of stakeholders and interactive techniques that have the potential to address system failures and support a personalized session for deploying AI and robotic exercise coaches.
-To our knowledge, this work is the first to design and elicit opinions on {the detailed design specifications on} an AI and robotic exercise coach from both therapists and post-stroke survivors {for} the overall process of a self-directed, post-stroke rehabilitation session (e.g. planning, initiating, introducing, monitoring, adapting, and concluding a session).
+To our knowledge, this work is the first to design and elicit opinions on {the detailed design specifications of} an AI and robotic exercise coach from both therapists and post-stroke survivors {for} the overall process of a self-directed, post-stroke rehabilitation session (e.g. planning, initiating, introducing, monitoring, adapting, and concluding a session).